Azure/platform-chaos-cli/README.md

 ### start

 __Start__ is a registered chaos extension, effectively enabling a chaotic event.
-This command requires that a `--resources` argument is given, accepting an array of comma-separated resource identifier strings.
+This command requires that a `--resources` argument is given, accepting an array of resource identifier strings.

+For example: `--resources abc/123/def zyx/456/wvu`

 Optionally, the `--accessToken` argument may be provided, accepting an Azure access token in the form of `Bearer <token>`.
 If `--accessToken` is not provided, the caller will be prompted to login interactively.